 Co-Founder & President

-Kym Bisnar is a Filipino-American from Los Angeles, California.
+Kym Bisnar is a first-generation Filipino-American from Los Angeles, California.
 She received her BA in Sociology from University of California, Irvine prior to moving to the Philippines in 2012.
 She received her LLB from San Beda University College of Law in Manila and is currently a practicing lawyer and member of the Integrated Bar of the Philippines (IBP) and the State Bar of California.
 She has also served as a supervising lawyer for the San Beda Legal Aid Bureau, one of the country's few clinical legal education programs accredited by the Supreme Court, and assists the IBP in providing free legal services to the community through her pro bono work under the IBP Makati Chapter.
 Kym has over 10 years of experience in the non-profit sector.
 She was previously a co-director for BKP-California, Inc., a 501(c)(3) registered non-profit which built dozens of mini-libraries throughout the Philippines.
-Her notable projects with BKP include on ground relief operations for Typhoon Yolanda in Eastern Samar in 2013 and the follow up Camp Rebuild project in 2014, which was an initiative to restore livelihood to the residents of Camparang Village in Guiuan, Eastern Samar.
+Her notable projects with BKP include on-ground relief operations for Typhoon Yolanda in Eastern Samar in 2013 and the follow up Camp Rebuild project in 2014, which was an initiative to restore livelihood to the residents of Camparang Village in Guiuan, Eastern Samar.
 The Camp Rebuild project included an art show held in Los Angeles which fundraised money to donate 30 new boats to fishermen in Camparang Village whose fishing boats were destroyed during Typhoon Yolanda, as well as the Green Garden co-op, a sustainable farming and garden project for the community.
 Her work has been recognized by various organizations including Department of Education Philippines, City Government of Zamboanga, and Task Force Davao.